How to use SciFinder

-- Enter a title for your alert and, this is optional, enter a description
+- Enter a title for your alert and, this is optional, a description

 - Change or accept the default duration (default is 1 year)

-- Specify the frequency, you can receive your alerts once a week or once a month
+- Specify the frequency: you can receive an alert once a week or once a month

 Export references to EndNote or Mendeley